 The amended articles of association of the company specify that Qatar Holding Company owns 26% of total shares, and that the total number of shares owned by a shareholder should not exceed 5% of the company's total shares.
-Therefore, we would like to disclose the percentage of the contribution of the General Retirement and Social Security Authority as on December 31, 2021, as it owns 7.3%, or 14,561,017 shares of the company's total shares.
+Hence, we would like to disclose the contribution of the General Retirement and Social Insurance Authority as of December 31, 2022, as it owns 6.7%, equivalent to 13,307,637 shares of the total shares of the Company.

-In the interest of the company to comply with the maximum percentage of what any shareholder can own in the company, and for the purpose of reviewing the shareholders' register, Al Meera obtains correct information and an updated copy of the shareholders' register, which is kept with the company.
+In order for the company to adhere to the maximum amount that any shareholder can own in the company, Al Meera, for the purpose of reviewing the shareholder register, obtains correct information and an updated copy of the shareholder register, which is kept with the company.

-6. The Board of Directors, Board Committees and the Senior Executive Management
+6. The Board of Directors, Board Committees and the Senior Executive Management compliance with QFMA Corporate Governance Code Article 8, which can be found on the Company's website.

 The Board is entrusted by the shareholders with the authority to govern the Company, oversee its business activities and operations and to provide effective governance over the Company's key affairs.
-The responsibilities of the Board of Directors are set out in the Company's Articles of Association, Corporate Governance Framework, and more clearly defined in the Board Charter in compliance with OFMA Corporate Governance Code Article 8. which can be found on the Company's website.
+The responsibilities of the Board of Directors are set out in the Company's Articles of Association, Corporate Governance Framework, and more clearly defined in the Board Charter in

-In order to provide an organized and focused means of achieving the Company's goals and to properly address specific or specialized issues in a timely manner, the Board has set up the following Board Committees in accordance with Governance Code and leading practices.
+In order to provide an organized and focused means of achieving the Company's goals and to properly address specific or specialized issues in a timely manner, the Board has set up the following Board Committees in accordance with Governance Code and leading practices: